KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 ..

-The above utility will output a base64 encoded encrypted password which can be entered directly in the controller service configuration via the **SourcePassword** and **Source Password Passphrase** properties (mode 2).
+The above utility will output a base64 encoded encrypted password, which can be entered directly in the controller service configuration via the **SourcePassword** and **Source Password Passphrase** properties (mode 2).

 The above utility will also output a file on disk that contains the encrypted password.
 This can be used with mode 3 as described below: